Pamacab/XAI-Driven_Spectral_Analysis/data/README.md

 ### `MaxIndex.mat`

-Position of the best classify coughs by model_0
+Position of the best classify coughs by model_0.

 ### `Model_0.mat`

-The trained network example
+The trained network example.

 ### `Predictions_samplePatient_model0.mat`

-Prediction of model_0 over the sample patient
+Prediction of model_0 over the sample patient.

 ### `SamplePatientSpectrograms.mat`